 Breaking the Cycle

-The gravitational pull of SWIFT, the world’s leading backbone of international remittances, CHIPS, and myriad other legacy settlement systems are strong.
+The gravitational pull of SWIFT, the world’s leading backbone of international remittances, CHIPS, and a myriad of other legacy settlement systems are strong.
 Their value lies in near-universal adoption across the ecosystem.
 However, banks must recognize when a network effect is stifling valuable innovation.
 Forcing a change within an organization is hard work.
 However, opting out of an old, inefficient system isn’t as hard when a better alternative is ready to be implemented.

-Serial entrepreneur and network effects evangelist James Currier notes the crucial first step is a psychological shift that’s essential for shifting course.
+Serial entrepreneur and network effects evangelist James Currier notes the first crucial step is a psychological shift that’s essential for shifting course.
 “Since networks so powerfully shape who we are and what we do, the best way to change ourselves is to change our networks…the smartest use of energy for those of us looking to make a change can often be to carefully reassess the networks we’re a part of, and find ways to join new ones that are better suited to the life path we want to be on.”

 Getting to the Next Network Effect

 These innovative structures are just starting to accept their first banks, central banks, and other ecosystem partners as network nodes.
-Myriad benefits await early network members, who stand to gain competitive advantages starting with offering fees that could be up to 80% lower than the current $25-35 average for international remittances.
+Myriad benefits await early network members, who stand to gain competitive advantages, starting with offering fees that could be up to 80% lower than the current $25-35 average for international remittances.
 They could also experience faster international clearing and settlement in seconds instead of days, and the ability to transfer more asset types including digital currencies, fiat, and securities.
 Additional advantages include greater transparency via an implicit audit trail, better security, expansive data sets, and more reliable operations.

 These upgrades will fuel further gains.
 Once they start to experience faster and less expensive cross-border settlement, institutional clients and retail customers will stick with the banks that first offered these advanced services.
 Human nature dictates that these satisfied customers will spread the word.